DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 ## Next Steps

+And there we have our custom, polished data API in GraphQL.
+You can see the final GraphQL schema [here](https://github.com/DataSQRL/sqrl/blob/main/sqrl-examples/quickstart/quickstart-user.graphqls).

 Wonderful, you have completed the 3 essential steps of building a data service with DataSQRL:
 * Writing SQRL scripts
 * Connecting data sources